liliarsis/Mineria_de_Datos/README.md

 4. Check if the iterated variable falls
 5. Increase counter if the condition is true
 6. return a result <- counter / N

+## Practice 2

+ Find 20 more functions in R and make an example of it.